Mario-Youchia/CPU-Scheduling-Algorithms-Simulator/README.md

 ## Limitations

-This is a course-level operating-systems scheduler simulation.
-It focuses on scheduling concepts, process coordination, and IPC-based simulation rather than being a production operating-system scheduler.
+This is a simple operating-systems scheduler simulation.
+It focuses on scheduling concepts, process coordination, and IPC-based simulation.